-25 Crowdfunding for Caribbean Entrepreneurs: Free Online Course, World Bank, 2016
+21 Crowdfunding for Caribbean Entrepreneurs: Free Online Course, World Bank, 2016

-- Provide market incentives to channel savings into the financing of local sustainable development projects. - Promote sector-specific crowdfunding initiatives targeting, for instance, technology start-ups, creative industries and handicraft producers, and Social Solidarity Economy organizations, because they can benefit from their community and affinity group's effects to raise funds through crowdfunding. - Engage diaspora through crowdfunding initiatives by including crowdfunding in the national diaspora mobilisation strategy. - Encourage partnerships between crowdfunding platforms and financial institutions (banks, funds, MFI) which allow, on the one hand, platforms to become more professional and get resources to strengthen their financial structure; and, on the other hand, traditional financial institutions to adopt innovation and efficiency.
+Economy organizations, because they can benefit from their community and affinity group's effects to raise funds through crowdfunding.

+- Engage diaspora through crowdfunding initiatives by including crowdfunding in the national diaspora mobilisation strategy. - Encourage partnerships between crowdfunding platforms and financial institutions (banks, funds, MFI) which allow, on the one hand, platforms to become more professional and get resources to strengthen their financial structure; and, on the other hand, traditional financial institutions to adopt innovation and efficiency.
 One way to foster such partnerships is through matching funds.